 They came on a ship from Lithuania to Felixstowe then on an artic to the Green Building Store in Yorkshire, who import them, because our drive is too small for an artic.
 Then they came all the way back down here in a small lorry.
 Listers of Halifax, no less.
-The driver was a very nice Yorkshire lad who didn't have many other drops so he kindly helped to unload.
-It needed four strong men: R, the roofer (who has now finished heroically clipping the tiles) the lorry driver and our friend Eric from Rendlesham, who stayed on afterwards to help Russell put the first windows in.

 They started on the smaller windows on the top floor cos they're smaller and easier, and R's friend Ali came today to help finish the rest of the top floor.